JamesonWelch/projects/expl.md

     AttributeError: 'NoneType' object has no attribute 'text'

- The odd thing is also when I try using find() and find_all, it sometimes gives me this error:
+ The odd thing is also when I try using find() and find_all(), it sometimes gives me this error:

-      AttributeError: ResultSet object has no attribute 'text'.
+      AttributeError: ResultSet object has no attribute 'find'.
       You're probably treating a list of items like a single item.
       Did you call find_all() when you meant to call find()?